frankheisig71/st_side_scrl/README.md

 - about 50% processor time free
 - some instabilities on overscan on the 1st two lines - reason unclear
 - some tiny flickering on right border on scrolling to left
+- only wake state 2 is supported currently

 Starting intention was to create a little side scrolling game... maybe it can be done.